zhukaiying/Node-Strategy-Pro/README.md

 ### 📖 Introduction

-Node-Strategy-Pro is an open-source quantitative trading strategy library for the **A-share (Chinese stock) market**, developed by **Node Quant**.
+Node-Strategy-Pro is an open-source quantitative trading strategy library for the **A-share (Chinese stock) market**, developed by **zhukaiying**.
 This project provides multiple verified quantitative strategies, adapted for the **PTrade trading terminal**, ready for live trading or backtesting research.

 ### ✨ Strategy List